Claude Desktop Just Became Your Full Dev Environment

 }

 You can also click on visual elements in the preview and pass feedback directly to Claude.
-The inner loop of “edit, save, switch to browser, check, switch back, fix” collapses into a single surface.
+The loop of “edit, save, switch to browser, check, switch back, fix” collapses into one surface.

 Inline Code Review That Actually Helps

 Hit “Review code” and Claude examines your local diffs, leaving inline comments directly in the diff view.
-The key design decision: it only flags high-signal issues — compile errors, logic bugs, security vulnerabilities, and obvious mistakes.
+It only flags high-signal issues: compile errors, logic bugs, security vulnerabilities, and obvious mistakes.

 Background CI Monitoring + Auto-Merge

 After you open a PR, a CI status bar appears in your session.
-Two automation toggles make this powerful:
+Two toggles make the difference:

 Session Continuity Across Devices

-This is one of those features that sounds minor until you use it.
 Start a complex debugging session on your laptop, push it to the cloud, continue on your phone from the couch.
-The context travels with you.
+The full context travels with you.

 Parallel Sessions with Worktree Isolation